Adaptive Federated Optimization: Experimental Evaluation: Datasets, Tasks, and Methods

 \textbf{Datasets, models, and tasks\ \ }We use five datasets: CIFAR-10, CIFAR-100~\citep{krizhevsky2009learning}, EMNIST~\citep{cohen2017emnist}, Shakespeare~\citep{mcmahan17fedavg}, and Stack Overflow~\citep{stackoverflow}.
 The first three are image datasets, the last two are text datasets.
 For CIFAR-10 and CIFAR-100, we train ResNet-18 (replacing batch norm with group norm~\citep{hsieh2019non}).
 For EMNIST, we train a CNN for character recognition (EMNIST CR) and a bottleneck autoencoder (EMNIST AE).
 For Shakespeare, we train an RNN for next-character-prediction.
 For Stack Overflow, we perform tag prediction using logistic regression on bag-of-words vectors (SO LR) and train an RNN to do next-word-prediction (SO NWP).
 For full details of the datasets, see \cref{appendix:datasets}.

-\textbf{Implementation\ \ }We implement all algorithms in TensorFlow Federated \citep{ingerman2019tff}, and provide an open-source implementation of all optimizers and benchmark tasks\footnote{\url{https://github.com/google-research/federated/tree/master/optimization}}.
-Our implementation has three important characteristics.
-First, clients are sampled uniformly at random, without replacement in a given round, but with replacement across rounds.
-Second, instead of performing $K$ training steps per client, we perform $E$ \emph{epochs} of training over each client's dataset.
-Last, to account for varying numbers of gradient steps per client, we weight the average of the client outputs $\Delta_i^t$ by each client's number of training samples.
+\textbf{Implementation\ \ }We implement all algorithms in TensorFlow Federated \citep{ingerman2019tff}, and provide an open-source implementation of all optimizers and benchmark tasks\footnote{\url{https://github.com/google-research/federated/tree/780767fdf68f2f11814d41bbbfe708274eb6d8b3/optimization}}.
+Clients are sampled uniformly at random, without replacement in a given round, but with replacement across rounds.
+Our implementation has two important characteristics.
+First, instead of doing $K$ training steps per client, we do $E$ \emph{epochs} of training over each client's dataset.
+Second, to account for varying numbers of gradient steps per client, we weight the average of the client outputs $\Delta_i^t$ by each client's number of training samples.
 This follows the approach of \citep{mcmahan17fedavg}, and can often outperform uniform weighting~\citep{zaheer2018adaptive}.
 For full descriptions of the algorithms used, see \cref{appendix:full_algorithms}.

 \textbf{Optimizers and hyperparameters\ \ }We compare \fadagrad, \fadam, and \fyogi (with adaptivity $\tau$) to \fedopt where \clientopt and \serveropt are \sgd with learning rates $\eta_l$ and $\eta$.
 For the server, we use a momentum parameter of $0$ (\fedavg), and 0.9 (\fedavgm).
 We fix the client batch size on a per-task level (see \cref{appendix:batch_sizes}).
 For \fadam and \fyogi, we fix a momentum parameter $\beta_1 = 0.9$ and a second moment parameter $\beta_2 = 0.99$.
 We also compare to \scaffold (see \cref{appendix:compare_scaffold} for implementation details).
 For SO NWP, we sample 50 clients per round, while for all other tasks we sample 10.
 We use $E = 1$ local epochs throughout.